 To register for fewer sessions, register for each individual session separately.

 6. Will the Maths Teacher Circles session be recorded?

 Yes.
 We record the sessions so that you can go back and revisit any of it again.
 Recordings are made available approximately a week after a session is held.

 Yes.
 Each presenter provides a brief summary or lesson plan of the problem they run.
 We will send these to you after the session.

 Participating in the problem during the Maths Teacher Circles session also provides you with a deep understanding of the problem, including challenges students may face and strategies for supporting them.

 8. Will I receive a certificate in recognition of professional development hours after a session?

-After the session, you will receive a follow up email with the option to receive a certificate recognising the professional development hours you have done and noting the relevant AITSL teaching standards.
+At every session, you will have the option to receive a certificate recognising the professional development hours you have done and noting the relevant AITSL teaching standards.

 AITSL Professional Standards for Teachers addressed in these sessions: 1.2, 1.5, 2.1, 2.5, 3.1, 3.3, 3.4, 3.5, 4.1, 6.2, 6.3, 6.4, 7.4.